hudadiaz/rails-google-smtp-example/README.md

 ## Google Settings

-Because Google cares about security, the app wont be able to send email out of the box. *bummer*
+Because Google cares about security, the app **most probably** wont be able to send email out of the box. *bummer*

 ### What to do